 Transfer Authorizations Transfer Authorization Form (#114)

-Equitable Life has our own transfer form for requesting transfers from other institutions – Transfer Authorization Form (#114).
-Equitable Life is not responsible for sending transfer forms to other institutions, except as part of the EZcomplete application process outlined above.
+Equitable has our own transfer form for requesting transfers from other institutions – Transfer Authorization Form (#114).
+Equitable is not responsible for sending transfer forms to other institutions, except as part of the EZcomplete application process outlined above.

-We ask that a copy of the completed transfer form also be forwarded to Equitable Life, for reference only.
+We ask that a copy of the completed transfer form also be forwarded to Equitable, for reference only.
+In the event the requested transfer is for locked-in funds.

-Equitable Life will forward our locking-in agreement to the relinquishing institution upon receipt of a copy of the completed transfer form.
+Equitable will forward our locking-in agreement to the relinquishing institution upon receipt of a copy of the completed transfer form.
 If we need to sign different paperwork to facilitate the locked-in transfer, please provide us with specific instructions.

-If the transfer funds have not been received by Equitable Life within 10-15 business days of submitting the request to the relinquishing institution, we would ask that the advisor follow up directly with the relinquishing institution.
-Equitable Life is unable to make these inquiries on the advisor's behalf, even for transfer forms faxed via the EZcomplete process.
+If the transfer funds have not been received by Equitable within 10-15 business days of submitting the request to the relinquishing institution, we would ask that the advisor follow up directly with the relinquishing institution.
+Equitable is unable to make these inquiries on the advisor's behalf, even for transfer forms faxed via the EZcomplete process.

-Withdrawals / Surrenders Signed Letter of Direction
+Signed Letter of Direction

 or